jam-fhi/metix_automation_handout/docs/test_design.md

 1. All forms should be validated.
 2. All forms should have clearly identified labels.
 	* placeholders can be used.

+This was a reasonably straight forward process.
+I used xpath to look up input, select, textarea elements and corresponding labels based on the for attribute matching id or name attributes.

 3. Provided gifs should be used.

 A similar approach to checking the json content has been taken here.
 This time the grunt task does a dir list on the resources directory to get a list of gif files to look for.